dpplweb/dppl-content/_posts/christina/0412-01-01-language-center.md

 [From Oakton Community College](https://www.oakton.edu/conted/find_classes/literacy_reading/index.php) -

-Literacy class are held at the Des Plaines Public Library and other locations.
+Learn to Read classes are held at the Des Plaines Public Library and other locations.
+ESL classes are offered at other locations as well.

 ## OUR FAVORITE WEB SITES